-That’s why we’ve taken the time to build 5 college graduate resume samples you can use as a springboard.
+That’s why we’ve taken the time to build eleven college graduate resume samples you can use as a springboard.
 With our examples and proven tips, we know you’ll be able to expertly draft a professional resume that encompasses your collegiate activities, work history, and skills.

 Why this resume works